-The objective of the study is to find a ranking system which reflects the current form of a batsman or bowler, for which a one-year timeline is considered.
+The objective of the study is to find a ranking system which reflects the current form of a batsman, for which a one-year timeline is considered.
 The idea is to come up with a dynamic model that will help to generate ranking for players after each match.
-Hence, a running timeline of one year is considered here so as to enable to generate rankings of the players on any given date during the year.
-Here the focus is on the calendar year 2015, when the most recent ICC One Day International (ODI) World Cup, the most prestigious ODI tournament, with representation from every test playing nation as well as other top non-test playing nations, was held.
+Hence, the paper considers a running timeline of one year so as to enable to generate rankings of the players on any given date during the year.
+This paper focusses on the calendar year 2015, when the most recent ICC One Day International (ODI) World Cup, the most prestigious ODI tournament, with representation from every test playing nation as well as other top non-test playing nations, was held.
+The initial plan was to capture the effect of pressure in the knockout stages of a tournament, and so the choice of timeline was the year when the latest ICC ODI World Cup was played.
+However, due to unavailability of proper measuring technique, the idea of analyzing the match pressure at various stages of the tournament is not taken into consideration.
+The same has been highlighted as a limitation of the paper.
 The data considered consists of all the ODI played during the 2015 calendar year.
 Every player's performance is measured on a match-to-match basis.
 As a result, each individual player's performance is given a different score for every single match.